Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 For a long time there has been a push toward curved designs on the web, which have mostly been locked away from email due to lack of support and ease of use.
 I've found a solution to the problem, and it's so simple I'm honestly surprised it hasn't been explored more.

+Using the full 8 points available in the `border-radius:;` property, [outlined in 9elements' blog post](https://9elements.com/blog/css-border-radius/#eight-values-separated-by-a-slash-this-is-where-it-gets-interesting-){:target="_blank"}{:rel="noopener noreferrer"}, a diverse range of shapes can be developed in code for more mobile and darkmode control, and better rendering with images disabled.

+Oddly enough, most Creative programs like Photoshop and Sketch are limited to only 4 point control.
+So in weird twist, email has more support than major creative programs. 🙃

 ## Basic Shapes

 ![](../../../../../../../assets/images/organicShape-basic.jpg)

-With a whole new group of shapes to choose from, there are plenty more email designs possible.
+With a whole new set of shapes to work with, there are plenty more email designs possible.

 ## Borders

 ![](../../../../../../../assets/images/organicShape-borders.jpg)

-Shapes can also be a border on their own for more possibilities.
+Shapes can also be a border on their own for more possibilities such as neon themed email.

 # Shape Layering